Python-Test-Engineer/PyTest-Cookbook/docs/toolbox/docker_postgres_yoyo_pytest.md

 database = postgresql://postgres:postgres@host.docker.internal/postgres?port=5432
 ```

-In the video, you will see examples of building up a number of migration files and alos how to rollback one, many or all migrations.
+In the video, you will see examples of building up a number of migration files and also how to rollback one, many or all migrations.

+## DB Structural Testing

 Our DB has PK, FK, Unique and Check constraints and we can access Postgres Schema to run tests on the strucure of the DB: